Skip to content ↓

 Leon myers

 During the early 1990s, I finished my architectural training and practised in East Yorkshire and the East End of London for several years before becoming a teacher.
 After several years of classroom practice, I became a Headteacher 16 years ago.
-I am still a substantive Headteacher as well as an Educational Consultant, Interim Executive Head Teacher and Managing Director of an educational publishing company.
+I am still a substantive Headteacher as well as an Educational Consultant, Interim Executive Headteacher and Managing Director of an educational publishing company.

 As a school leader and consultant, my interests lie in efficient and sustainable financial management in order to deliver outstanding safeguarding, continuous curriculum development and the development of leadership potential at all levels in educational settings.